Variance bounding of delayed-acceptance kernels: Application to delayed-acceptance kernels

 Suppose that for all $x\in\setX$, $\gamma_{lo}\le \pihat(x)/\pi(x)\le \gamma_{hi}$, then $|\log \rDA_2(x,y)|\le \log(\gamma_{hi}/\gamma_{lo})$, so applying Corollary \ref{cor.gen.da} with $\setD(x)=\mathcal{X}$ and $m=\log\gamma_{hi}-\log \gamma_{lo}$ leads to: \begin{corollary} Let $\PMH$ and $\PDA$ be as described in Corollary \ref{cor.gen.da}.
 If there exist $\gamma_{lo}>0$ and $\gamma_{hi}<\infty$ such that $\gamma_{lo}\le\pihat(x)/\pi(x)\le \gamma_{hi}$, and if $\PMH$ is variance bounding then so is $\PDA$. \end{corollary} A more direct proof of Corollary \ref{cor.bounded} is possible using Dirichlet forms.
 However, Corollary \ref{cor.gen.da} comes into its own when the error discrepancy is unbounded.

-We first provide a cautionary example which, when combined with Proposition \ref{prop.GEtonoGEbad}, shows that once the errors are unbounded the delayed-acceptance kernel need not inherit the variance bounding property from the Metropolis-Hastings kernel even if the growth of the log error discrepancy is uniformly bounded or if $\pihat$ has heavier tails than $\pi$.
+We first provide a cautionary example which shows that once the errors are unbounded the delayed-acceptance kernel need not inherit the variance bounding property from the Metropolis-Hastings kernel even if the growth of the log error discrepancy is uniformly bounded or if $\pihat$ has heavier tails than $\pi$.